Rigbir/Trojan/README.md

 ### Disclaimer:

 #### Any use of the Software not for training purposes entails criminal liability.
-The author used the code for educational purposes
+The author used the code for educational purposes.

 ### How it Work (only on Windows):